TabakaLab/ocelli/docs/source/index.rst

 Ocelli
 ==================================

-**Ocelli** is a multi-view computational approach for the visualization of multimodal developmental data.
-It includes a novel multi-view diffusion maps algorithm for embedding multimodal datasets into low-dimensional latent spaces.
+**Ocelli** is a computational tool for the visualization of multimodal single-cell developmental data.
+It includes a novel Multimodal Diffusion Maps algorithm for embedding multimodal datasets into low-dimensional latent spaces.

 .. image:: images/mvdm.png